Testing module

 called exactly test

-) are test functions and will be executed when the
+) are test functions that're executed when you run the

-Tests are executed using a postchain node with the following signer key:
+Tests get executed using a postchain node with the following signer key:

 val signer_privkey = x"4242424242424242424242424242424242424242424242424242424242424242";